 Remove all heavy add-in cards

-For the majority of us, the graphics card will be a prime example of a heavy add-in card.
+For most of us, the graphics card will be a prime example of a heavy add-in card.
 They have substantial heat sinks and apply quite a bit of force to a PCI Express slot.

-These slots are simply surface mounted with solder connecting the contacts to the motherboard.
+These slots are surface-mounted with solder connecting the contacts to the motherboard.
 These solder contacts can break or be ripped off completely, even by reasonably delicate jolts.

-They can be easily removed by removing one or two screws and sometimes there is a power connector(s) at the rear.
+They can be easily removed by removing one or two screws, and sometimes there is a power connector(s) at the rear.
 Release the clip at the end of the slot to allow the card to be pulled out.
-Just remember to keep pulling the cards out straight or level and don’t lift one side higher than the other.
+Remember to keep pulling the cards out straight or level, and don’t lift one side higher.

 Never touch any of the copper contacts on the edge connector of the card.